 $1050.
 Payment plans available, see below.

 Payment Plan Options – 2017/18Deposit of $255 due upon registration.
 Deposits are non-refundable and required to hold your spot in the class.

-Payment Plan Option A: Following $255 deposit, student will make 12 payments (1 payment per month, July 2017 through June 2018) of $65.
+Payment Plan Option A: Following $255 deposit, students will make 12 payments (1 payment per month, July 2017 through June 2018) of $65.
 Note that this payment plan has you making payments in January and February when we do not have class.
 You will be done with payment in June, 1 month before class ends.

 Payment Plan Option B: Following $255 deposit, student will make 3, $265 payments.

 - Payment 1: $265, due on or before September 5, 2017.

 - Payment 2: $265, due on or before March class in 2018.